olegolt/PAF_reanalysis/README.md

 ---

-## Three main concerns about the results reported in the paper
+## Two main concerns about the results reported in the paper

 1. The reported AUC of 1 for the validation set is not based on a true validation set and, addtionally, results from using a fixed random seed (=23), which led to an extremely unrepresentative AUC estimate.